Canada's most expensive megaprojects under construction

 However, the project has been hit with numerous delays since the planning phase in 2013, pushing back the opening date to 2031.

-This will come with a cost too.
-Initially the price had been set at $6.4 billion, but now it’s expected to be $7.6 billion.
+This will come at a cost.
+Initially, the price had been set at $6.4 billion, but it’s now expected to be $7.6 billion.
 STM awarded a major construction contract in August 2024, and demolition work is clearing the way for tunnel and other heavy civil construction to start soon.

-Another significant component of the megaproject has been converting the 100-year-old Mont Royal Tunnel to accommodate two light rail tracks and an underground station.
-Delays occurred when explosive material from the original construction still in the rock accidentally detonated in 2020.
-Thankfully, no one was injured in the surprise blast.
+Another significant component of the megaproject has been converting the 100-year-old Mount Royal Tunnel to accommodate two light rail tracks and an underground station.
+Delays occurred when explosive material from the original construction that was still in the rock accidentally detonated in 2020.
+Thankfully, nobody was injured in the surprise blast.

 The REM is currently in partial operation, and the rest of the system is expected to be in service by 2027.
 The total cost is now up to $7.95 billion.